What Is Therapy For Sexuality And How Can A Sex Therapist Help?

 • Focusing on the needs of the couple rather than the individual

-• Changing societal attitudes about sex
+• Changing societal attitudes about sex and sexual behavior

 What to expect in your first sex therapy session

-The first thing to know about sex therapy sessions is that professional sex therapists are dedicated to safeguarding you and are required to follow a professional code of ethics.
-At the time of your first sex therapy session, you will have a discussion with the therapist about what your current sexual concerns are.
+During your first sex therapy session, you will have a discussion with the therapist about what your current sexual concerns are.
 You and the therapist can work together to come up with a game plan for treating sexual dysfunction.

 The questions that you may be asked during your first appointment include your medical history, sex education, personal beliefs about sex, and what sexual concerns are currently impacting you.
 Being open and honest with your sex therapist will enable them to best meet your needs.
 Talking about sex may be uncomfortable for some individuals, but sex therapists are trained to help guide you through the process.

 Sex therapists often assign “homework” for their clients to complete outside of their sessions.
-The therapist may have the individual or couple practice communication techniques sensate focus exercises, or other techniques and then report back.
+The therapist may have the individual or couple practice communication techniques, sensate focus exercises, or other techniques, and then report back.

-Types of therapy for sexuality
+How BetterHelp supports therapy for sexuality

 Takeaway